-Educational policies aimed at prevention and dealing with the hikikomori phenomenon cational intervention.
+Educational policies aimed at prevention and dealing with the hikikomori phenomenon

 The Hikikomori syndrome and the social withdrawal are usually considered in the general context of early school leaving, even if these students have different characteristics.
 A first MOU has been signed in 2018 between Piemonte Region, Italian Ministry of Education and Hikikomori Italia Association for "promotion of culture and the definition of intervention strategies on the emerging phenomenon of voluntary social withdrawal - Hikikomori".
-The aim was to increase awareness about this theme and collect information and practices for defining strategies of edu-

-This has led to the definition of a Technical Committee from the Ministry of Education for defining national guidelines for supporting the educational rights of students in condition of voluntary social retirement.
+The aim was to increase awareness about this theme and collect information and practices for defining strategies of educational intervention.
+This has led to the definition of a Technical Committee from the Ministry of Education for voluntary social retirement.
+See: Memorandum of Understanding between the Region, the Piedmont Regional School Office of the Ministry of Education, Universities and Research and the Hikikomori Italia Genitori Onlus Association for the promotion of culture and the definition of retrevention strategies of education and Research and the Hikikomori Italia Genitori Onlus Association for the promotion of culture and the definition of intervention strategies on the emerging phenomenon of voluntary social withdrawal - Hikikomori.